py5coding/py5book/reference/py5shape.rst

 To create a new shape, use the :doc:`sketch_create_shape` function.
 Do not use the syntax ``Py5Shape()``.

-Underlying Java class: `PShape <https://processing.org/reference/PShape.html>`_
+Underlying Processing class: `PShape <https://processing.org/reference/PShape.html>`_

 The following methods and fields are provided:

 .. include:: include_py5shape.rst

-Updated on September 16, 2021 14:31:43pm UTC
+Updated on November 12, 2021 11:30:58am UTC